akos/akos-fullstack-boilerplate/README.md

-# akos-egg-boilerplate-simple
+# akos-fullstack-boilerplate

-A simple boilerplate for akos-egg quickstart.
+A fullstack boilerplate for akos-egg quickstart.
 Part of the template for internal use only, not open source.Such as openId, cloud resources, forming a template such as provided in the Intranet.

 ## Installation